schuyleresprit/vcl/pages/fictionnovel.md

 <div class="col-sm-10">
 <div class="page_title"><h3> Fiction (Novel/Novella)</h3></div>

-Represented here are the authors who have written works in Fiction (Novel/Novella).
-Some of these may be texts translated into Fiction (Novel/Novella) from other languages.
+Represented here are the the texts in the dataset representative of the genre or category 'Fiction (Novel/Novella)'.

 <html>
 <body>